Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Suggestions for data analysis

 where $F_{\chi^2}$ denotes the cumulative distribution function of a chi-squared random variable with $M$ degrees of freedom.
 The veto likelihood $L'$ with $Q_1$ works well to ``flatten out'' secondaries (see Fig.\,\ref{fig:modlike}), while the cross-sectional profile of the density bulk around $\boldsymbol{\theta}_\mathrm{inj}$ is only marginally narrower at the Gaussian-analogous 3-$\sigma$ value $\ln{L}=-9/2$ (and well beyond).
 Another option for $Q$ is

 where an overhat denotes normalization with respect to the Euclidean inner product on $\mathbb{R}^M$ ($\hat{v}\cdot\hat{v}=1$).
 The quantity $q$ is empirically determined; it might be defined to depend on $\boldsymbol{\theta}$ via the properties of $v_\mathrm{opt}$, but here we treat it as a tunable hyperparameter.
 This version of $L'$ is also shown in Fig.\,\ref{fig:modlike}, for $q=20$.
 There are of course many other viable choices for the functional form of $Q$, which only needs to be $\approx1$ near $\boldsymbol{\theta}_\mathrm{inj}$ and $\approx0$ everywhere else (or at least near $\boldsymbol{\theta}_\mathrm{sec}$).
-Such veto likelihoods can easily be combined with annealing-type methods to further aid EMRI search.
+Such veto likelihoods might be combined with other likelihood-smoothing approaches such as annealing or semi-coherent filtering (which essentially broadens all likelihood peaks), in order to further aid EMRI search.
 We leave optimization of the basic concept in Eqs \eqref{eq:modloglike}--\eqref{eq:cosineveto} for future follow-up studies.

 As decompositions of the form \eqref{eq:decomp} are central to EMRI waveform modeling, the set of modes $\{h_m\}$ for the veto likelihood can first be pre-determined (in terms of membership), then obtained as a byproduct of template generation during data analysis.
 Similarly, the inner-product operations $\langle h_m|h_m\rangle$ in $v_\mathrm{opt}$ (and $v_\mathrm{det}$) may be bypassed with a pre-computed fit.
 The veto likelihood is however penalized with added online cost through its reliance on $v_\mathrm{det}$, which entails $M$ evaluations of $\langle x|h_m\rangle$.
 All other operations have negligible cost relative to the inner product at full sampling resolution, and thus the final cost of the veto likelihood is approximately $M$ times that of the standard likelihood.
 This may seem like a significant penalty even for modest $M$, but the hope is that it will be more than offset by the increased efficiency of search.
 Sampling algorithms will no longer have to explore a large number of probability peaks en route to the global peak; this in turn will increase the reliability of candidate detections, and accelerate the transition to performing inference on individual signals.